ReubenMuturi/Payce-onboarding-reuben-muturi/README.md

 Payce Developer Onboarding Repository

-To execute the: DB management logic run - npm run dev:payment
+To execute the: DB management logic run - npm run dev

 This will pull/get data states and updates from Loyverse and log them locally